lhcb/starterkit-lessons/22-decay-tree-fitter.md

 > * Apply a mass constraint
 > * Inspect the refitted decay tree

-Once you have made a hypothesis on the chain of decays that have lead to your final state, you then can incorporate the additional knowledge that comes with this hypothesis to get a new best estimate for the particle parameters - in particular their momenta.
+Once you have made a hypothesis on the chain of decays that lead to your final state, you then can incorporate the additional knowledge that comes with this hypothesis to get a new best estimate for the particle parameters -- in particular their momenta.
 The additional knowledge is represented as constraints, which your decay tree has to fulfill.

 For example, for the decay
 ```python
 '[D*(2010)+ -> (D0 -> K- pi+) pi+]CC'
 ```
-you make the assumption that the (K- pi+) combine to form a D0 with a specific invariant mass.
+you can make the assumption that the (K- pi+) combine to form a D0 with a specific invariant mass.
 This results in a so called *mass-constraint*.
-In addition the kaon and the pion are supposed to originate from exactly the same point in space.
-If you are looking for prompt D* you can require them to come from the primary vertex.
+In addition the kaon and the pion should originate from exactly the same point in space.
+If you know that your data only contains prompt D* candidates, you can constrain them to do come from the primary vertex.
 Boundary conditions like those are called *vertex-constraints*.

 Applying such kinematic constraints leads to new best estimates for the track parameters of the final state particles.
 The process of calculating those is called a *kinematic refit* and the `TupleToolDecayTreeFitter` is the algorithm that performs this task for us.